 This won’t be a quick job.
 It will be several years before the museum can open at Sharpness and many obstacles remain, to the extent that we must also consider other options for our future.
 Meanwhile, we are turning ourselves into a charitable community interest organisation, expanding our team, and preparing the eventual move of more than 12,000 objects to the new site.

-We will update the website as plans become clearer and look forward to welcoming you to view the collection when it arrives in its new home.
+We will tell you more as plans evolve.
+We look forward to welcoming you to view the collection when it arrives in its new home.

 Winchcombe Railway Museum